 Member education on STIs includes disease-specific material, the right to out-of-network treatment, health assessment for risk factors, and how to obtain preventive services.
 Members are advised of these services in the EOC.

-The Health Education Department sends STI health education information to providers on request.
+The Facility Site Review (FSR) Compliance and Health Education departments send STI health education information to providers on request.